 Maintenance

-Unlike some simpler recovery equipment (like massage guns or foam rollers), cold plunges require maintenance, which may affect which tub you choose.
+Unlike some simpler recovery equipment (like the best massage guns or foam rollers), cold plunges require maintenance, which may affect which tub you choose.
 Your tub needs to be cleaned and the filter needs to be replaced every so often.
 If cleaning a huge tub doesn’t fit into your schedule, a smaller plunge may be ideal.
 Or, if you don’t want to replace the filter too often, read the product info of different products to get an idea of the timeline.

 Insulation and Material